Uranium nitrides: Sol-gel

-Sol-gel methods and arc melting of pure uranium under nitrogen atmosphere can also be used.
+Sol-gel methods and arc melting of pure uranium under nitrogen atmosphere can also be used to generate uranium nitrides.

 Ammonolysis

 Another common technique for generating UN_{2} is the ammonolysis of uranium tetrafluoride.
 Uranium tetrafluoride is exposed to ammonia gas under high pressure and temperature, which replaces the fluorine with nitrogen and generates hydrogen fluoride.
 Hydrogen fluoride is a colourless gas at this temperature and mixes with the ammonia gas.

+Another way of generating UN involves reacting UH_{3} with NH_{3} at 250 °C.

 Hydriding-nitriding

 An additional method of UN synthesis employs fabrication directly from metallic uranium.
 By exposing metallic uranium to hydrogen gas at temperatures in excess of 280 °C, UH_{3} can be formed.
 Furthermore, since UH_{3} has a higher specific volume than the metallic phase, hydridation can be used to physically decompose otherwise solid uranium.
 Following hydridation, UH_{3} can be exposed to a nitrogen atmosphere at temperatures around 500 °C, thereby forming U_{2}N_{3}.
 By additional heating to temperatures above 1150 °C, the sesquinitride can then be decomposed to UN.